The Bankrate promise

 Still, ARM volume isn’t likely to set records this time around.
 In mid-2005, ARMs represented nearly 45 percent of mortgages originated, according to CoreLogic.
 (Those teaser rates were part of the lead-up to the housing bubble).
 Since 2009, they’ve accounted for only as much as 18 percent of originations, and as little as 8 percent.

 A lower monthly mortgage payment sounds like a no-brainer, but ARMs are risky, and they’re not a fit for every borrower.
-As you weigh the pros and cons, here are a few key signals an ARM might be right for you today:
+As you weigh the pros and cons, here are some situations when an ARM is a good idea:

 - You’re not buying your forever home.
 ARMs typically have fixed-rate introductory periods of three, five, seven or 10 years, so they “can make sense for a borrower with plans for a shorter time frame in their new home of five to 10 years, where they would likely sell before their rate resets,” says Kan.

 - You’re comfortable with the risk.
 If you’re set on buying a home now with a lower payment to start, you might simply be willing to accept the risk that your rate and payments could rise down the line, whether or not you plan to move.
-“A borrower might perceive that the monthly savings between the ARM and fixed-rates is worth the risk of a future increase in rate,” says Pete Boomer, executive vice president at PNC Bank.
+“A borrower might perceive that the monthly savings between the ARM and fixed-rates is worth the risk of a future increase in rate,” says Pete Boomer, executive vice president at Guaranteed Rate, a mortgage company based in Chicago, Illinois.

 - You’re borrowing a jumbo loan.
-These days, borrowers taking out bigger loans tend to go for ARMs.
+Borrowers taking out bigger loans tend to go for ARMs.
 As of March 2022, 37 percent of originations above $1 million were ARMs, according to CoreLogic.

 - You’re able to make extra payments in the introductory period.
 If you have room in your budget to pay extra toward the loan principal during the initial rate period, a lower-rate ARM can help you maximize those interest savings.
 (Bankrate’s additional mortgage payment calculator can help you weigh different scenarios.)